Tachytaenius/Alive/docs/tiles.md

 A lump would be little more than a constituents table that maps material definitions to their counts, adding up to a constant size.
 All constituent counts are integers!
 When building, a lump is taken from the builder's inventory and added to the tile.
+Grass lumps cannot be used to build toppings and walls.
 We want to avoid any sort of numeric drift with tile constituent ratios when mining and building, hence things being divided up into lumps.
 Lumps of different constituents can be mixed inside toppings and super topping walls.
 For multiple-lump layers, add up all the constituent counts in all the lumps and work on those values for things like drawing.